Veteran-Capstone-Group/Veteran-Resource-WebApp/README.md

 ---
 ## Free Open Dataset Documentation

-At a future release interation we will be making our dataset public for download and free to use and will be providing it as datasets in JSON and CSV formats.
+At a future release iteration we will be making our dataset public for download and free to use and will be providing it as datasets in JSON and CSV formats.

 [<p align="right">(Back to Top)</p>](https://github.com/Veteran-Capstone-Group/Veteran-Resource-WebApp#ABQ-Veterans)